massonloys-create/hello-github/README.md

-# hello-github
+# Hello, GitHub!
-Introduction à GitHub accompagné de Copilot ;)
+This is my first repository.
+I am learning GitHub step by step.